 Self-funded students will take seminars, workshops, and other courses with the rest of the graduate student population; permission will be required for participation in the creative writing courses.

-Students can pursue the MA either part time or full time, but all students must complete the MA program in the five-year time limit mandated by the Graduate School.
+Students can pursue the MA either part time or full time, but all students must complete the MA program in the eight-year time limit mandated by the Graduate School.